Code-Institute-Submissions/user-centric-frontend-2/README.md

 ## Technologies Used

 Languages Used for this project: HTML5 & CSS3.
-1. Bootstrap4: - for making the website responsive on all devices and for the styling.
+1. [Bootstrap4](https://getbootstrap.com/): - for making the website responsive on all devices and for the styling.

-2. Animate.css - for animating the text boxed at the Start page.
+2. [Animate.css](https://animate.style/): - for animating the text boxed at the Start page.

-3. Google Fonts: - were used as fonts on the website.
+3. [Google Fonts](https://fonts.google.com/): - were used as fonts on the website.

-4. Font Awesome: -  icons were used for aesthetics and enhancing the UX.
+4. [Font Awesome](https://fontawesome.com/): -  icons were used for aesthetics and enhancing the UX.

-5. Git -was used for pushing the project’s code to GitHub through version control and Git committing.
+5. [Git](https://git-scm.com/): - was used for pushing the project’s code to GitHub through version control and Git committing.

-6. GitHub: - is used to store the project’s code.
+6. [GitHub](https://github.com/): - is used to store the project’s code.

-7. Draw.io: - was used to create and design the wireframes.
+7. [Draw.io](https://app.diagrams.net/): - was used to create and design the wireframes.
 Draw.io was also used to edit the image on the About page.

-8.	jQuery & Popper.js: - that came with Bootstrap were used for the responsive navbar and contact modal.
+8.	[jQuery & Popper.js](https://getbootstrap.com/docs/4.5/getting-started/introduction/): - that came with Bootstrap were used for the responsive navbar and contact modal.

-9. Bootstrap Javascript for validation: came from the Bootstrap site: https://getbootstrap.com/docs/4.0/components/forms/#validation.
-Was used to validate the contact forms.
+9. [Bootstrap Javascript for validation](https://getbootstrap.com/docs/4.0/components/forms/#validation): that came from the Bootstrap site, was used to validate the contact forms.

-10. AutoPrefixer – was used to make sure the css code is valid for all browsers.
+10. [AutoPrefixer](https://autoprefixer.github.io/): – was used to make sure the css code is valid for all browsers.